R1nge/Suika/README.md

 # Modding guide
 The mod title should be the same as the folder name
 The game supports image of any size in PNG JPEG formats; each dimension must be, independently, a power of two
-But, to avoid lag spikes while loading images, it's better to stick to recomended sizes in px
+But, to avoid lag spikes while loading images, it's better to stick to recommended sizes in px
 Suika skin sprite = 256-512
 Suika ui icon sprite = 128-256
 Container skin sprite = 256-512
-In game background = phone screen resolution in 16:9, 18:9, 21:9 ratio
+In game background = screen resolution in 16:9, 18:9, 21:9 ratio
-Loading screen background = phone screen resolution in 16:9, 18:9, 21:9 ratio
+Loading screen background = screen resolution in 16:9, 18:9, 21:9 ratio
 Loading icon = 128-256
 Character skin = 128-512
 The game supports audio files in MP3 WAV OGG formats